List of One Piece films: The Desert Princess and the Pirates: Adventures in Alabasta

 The Desert Princess and the Pirates: Adventures in Alabasta is the eighth animated feature film of the franchise and the only One Piece film to additionally star Misa Watanabe as Nefeltari Vivi.
 It premiered in Japan on March 3, 2007 and was released to DVD on July 21, 2007.
 The film was licensed by Funimation and given a limited theatrical release in the United States on February 7, 2008.
 Funimation also released the film to DVD on February 19, 2008 and to Blu-ray on January 27, 2009.
 The film placed four times in the Top 10 of the Japanese weekend box office.
 It placed second in its first week, fourth in its second week, and ninth in its third and fourth weeks of showing.

+The film is an abridged retelling of the Alabasta storyline from the manga.
 The Straw Hats travel to Alabasta, the desert island and home of Nefertari Vivi.
 They find the country in the middle of a revolution.
 Sir Crocodile, the country's hero, secretly used his criminal organization, Baroque Works, to undermine the citizens' trust in Cobra, Vivi's father and head of the Kingdom of Sand, in order to seize the throne and the country's hidden secret for himself.
 The crew now has to cross the desert, stop the revolution, save thousands of lives from Baroque Works' hidden bombers, and most of all, defeat Crocodile, one of the mighty Seven Warlords of the Sea.

+The TV cut of the film, first aired in April 2011 in Japan, adds a 15-minute prologue to the start of the film.
+The new section adapts the Whisky Peak arc in abridged form to explain how the crew meet Vivi.

 Episode of Chopper Plus: Bloom in the Winter, Miracle Sakura

 Episode of Chopper Plus: Bloom in the Winter, Miracle Sakura is the ninth animated feature film of the franchise and the first to additionally star Kazuki Yao as Franky.
 It premiered in Japan on March 1, 2008 and was released to DVD on July 21, 2008.
 The film had a five-week run in the Top 10 of the Japanese box office.
 It placed third in its first week of showing, seventh in its second, eighth in its third week, tenth in its fourth week, and ninth in its fifth week.

 It is the second film to focus on Chopper, as it is a retelling of the Drum Island storyline from the manga.
-It features Franky, Nico Robin, and the Thousand Sunny, who weren't present in the original version.
+It features Franky, Nico Robin, and the Thousand Sunny, who weren't present in the original version, replacing Nefertari Vivi, Karoo and the Going Merry from the canonical story.
+The plot also includes as a new character to Musshuru, Wapol's older brother.

+The 2014 TV cut of the film adds 2 new scenes, to frame the film, increasing the run time by 4 minutes.
+The film is shown to be a dream by Chopper set after the 2-year time skip.